SCOMnewbie/SCOMnewbie.github.io/_posts/2021-02-03-registrationvsenterpriseapp.md

 ---
-title: What an application is?
+title: What a modern application is?
 date: 2021-02-03 00:00
 categories: [identity]
 tags: [identity,Powershell,AzureAD, Graph]